 - Companies who have hired our graduates

-Victory Media, the premier media entity for military personnel transitioning into civilian life, has named Redstone College to the coveted Military Friendly Schools® list1.
-The 2013 Military Friendly Schools® list honors the top 15 percent of colleges, universities and trade schools in the country that are doing the most to embrace America's military service members, veterans, and spouses as students and ensure their success on campus.
+Victory Media, the premier media entity for military personnel transitioning into civilian life, has named Redstone College to the coveted Military Friendly Schools® list.
+The 2014 Military Friendly Schools® list honors the top 20 percent of colleges, universities and trade schools in the country that are doing the most to embrace America's military service members, veterans, and spouses as students and ensure their success on campus.
 Read the full press release.

 Here are some other reasons why you should consider Redstone:

 - No-cost tutoring

 - Programs available in aviation, energy and industrial services